How to prepare for your first meeting with a divorce solicitor

 How can I prepare for my first meeting?

-If you haven’t already provided information on you and your ex-partner, your children and finances, you will need to do so during your first meeting.
+If you haven’t already provided information on you and your ex-partner, your children and your finances, you will need to do so during your first meeting.

 To make the most of the first meeting, you should bring as much information as possible to share with them.